NateEag/next-vcs/readme.md

 be approved.
 A different way to say that is "each individual patch in a merge request must be approved".

-And with my hypothetical logical conflict detector, I suppose you could automatically unapprove a rebase that might introduce a change in semantics.
+And with my hypothetical semantic conflict detector, I suppose you could automatically unapprove a rebase that might introduce a change in semantics.
+That would be pretty darned cool.

+...I guess really all rebases and merges should check for semantic conflicts and warn you if they're possible (i.e., if any abstractions you've used have undergone a change since you last merged/rebased).

 ### Remember, Cache, and Share Record Of Commits To Skip When Bisecting